oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-19-toolcomponent-object.md

 If the `toolComponent` describes a tool driver or plugin that defines its own custom taxonomy, it **MAY** contain all of `rules`, `notifications`, and `taxa`.

-> EXAMPLE: In this example, a `toolComponent` object represents the Common Weakness Enumeration.
+> EXAMPLE 1: In this example, a `toolComponent` object represents the Common Weakness Enumeration.
 >
 > ```json
 > {                                   # A toolComponent object.